divyansh2105/courses-api/README.md

   - `POSTGRESQL_DIR` = /usr/local/var/postgres

 - Run `npm run start` which would start the PostgreSQL server and the Backend server.
+- Run `npm run test` to run both unit and integration tests.
+Tests have been created for the entire code flow of lessons api and can be extended for other endpoints in a similar manner.

 ## API endpoints (Postman file included in project `postman.json` which can be imported)